Article XII, Section 6

 Objective of the Investment Account

-1. The objective of the Investment Account (IA) is to provide a vehicle for the investment of a part of the Fund’s assets so as to generate income that may be used to meet the expenses of conducting the business of the Fund.
-Achieving this objective would help diversify the sources and increase the level of the Fund’s income, thereby strengthening its finances over time.
+1. The objective of the IA is to provide a vehicle for the investment of a part of the Fund’s assets so as to generate income that may be used to help meet the expenses of conducting the business of the Fund.

 Sources of Investment Account Assets

-12. The income from investment shall be invested, retained in the IA or used to meet the expenses of conducting the business of the Fund.
-The Fund shall decide on the use of the IA’s income for each financial year, including whether any portion of such income will be transferred to the GRA for use in meeting the expenses of conducting the business of the Fund, provided that income generated from the Endowment Subaccount shall not be used in meeting the expenses of conducting the business of the Fund pending the completion of the phasing period for the passively-managed portion of the Endowment Subaccount specified in paragraph 30.
+3. The IA’s income from investment may be invested, retained in the IA, or used to meet the expenses of conducting the business of the Fund.
+The Fund will decide on the use of the IA’s income for each financial year, including whether any portion of such income should be transferred to the GRA for use in meeting the expenses of conducting the business of the Fund.

 Termination or Reduction of the Investment Account